-The decision to put a pet dog or cat on a health insurance plan will, more likely, have multiple rewards.
-In South Africa, there are a good few pet health insurance products available – each unique with its own pros and cons.
+The decision to put a pet dog or cat on a health insurance plan bears multiple rewards.
+In South Africa, there are multiple pet health insurance products available – each with their own pros and cons.

 Pet health insurance is the insurance against the potential risk of incurring medical expenses.
 Such insurance is funded by a group of individuals, i.e. pet owners, collectively pooling a predetermined amount (a premium) into a funding account (managed by a pet insurance company as a product or policy).
 This funding account then compensates a policy holder at the time of need (i.e. a claim).
 Apart from the premium, most insurance products will have an administration fee (or excess) deducted from the claim amount.

 Each pet health insurance product has its own rules (referred to as the wording of the product) and will be underwritten by a larger insurance company.
 No product will be the perfect choice for all pets.
 These are the considerations for choosing the right health insurance product for your pet(s):